Composition series of arbitrary cardinality in modular lattices and abelian categories: Introduction

 are both composition series for $\mathbb{Z}$ (as a $\mathbb{Z}$-module) in the sense that their successive subfactors are simple.
 On the other hand, the successive subfactors of the first series are all cyclic of order $p$, while those of the second are cyclic of order $q$.

-In this paper, we consider a class of objects in an abelian category which we call (weakly) Jordan--H\"older--Schreier (Definition~\ref{JHSobjects}).
+In this paper, we consider modular lattices (and objects in abelian categories) which satisfy an analog of the Grothendieck's properties (AB5) and (AB5$^*$).
+We call these lattices and objects (weakly) Jordan--H\"older--Schreier (Definition~\ref{JHSobjectsLattice}).
 We then establish a ``Jordan--H\"older-like theorem'' for this class of objects.
 This class includes objects of finite length, but is in general much larger.
-For example, both Pr\"ufer modules over arbitrary rings and pointwise finite-dimensional persistence modules over arbitrary fields are (at least weakly) Jordan--H\"older--Schreier.
-On the other hand, every abelian category with both arbitrary coproducts and arbitrary products contains an object which is not (weakly) Jordan--H\"older--Schreier.
+For example, pointwise finite-dimensional persistence modules over arbitrary fields (Theorem~\ref{thm:pwf}) are (at least weakly) Jordan--H\"older--Schreier.
+More generally, in the category of right modules over an arbitrary ring, the (weakly) Jordan--H\"older--Schreier objects are precisely the so-called (AB5$^*$)-modules (Remark~\ref{rem:moduleJHS3}(4)).
 See Section~\ref{sec:examples} for details about these and additional examples.